Mohamed Makkawi Ibrahim: Al-Shabaab and defection to Islamic State

 Defectors from Al-Shabab to a pro-Islamic State splinter group, led by Mohamed Makkawi Ibrahim Mohamed, pledge allegiance to IS amir Abu Bakr al-Baghdadi in 2015.

 Around May 2011, Makkawi arrived in Somalia, where he joined Al-Shabaab.
 In Somalia, Makkawi underwent extensive training, both militarily and religiously, and eventually became a prominent ideologue within his unit.
 During his time in Somalia, Makkawi was stationed in various locations, including the Boni Forest in northeastern Kenya, an area known for being a stronghold for Al-Shabaab militants.
 Disillusioned with Al-Shabaab's leadership and inspired by the rise of IS, Makkawi began to distance himself from Al-Shabaab's hierarchy.

 Makkawi decided to pledge allegiance to IS leader, Abu Bakr al-Baghdadi.
 Makkawi's defection was not merely ideological; he actively sought to recruit others within Al-Shabaab to join the Islamic State, forming a small but dedicated group of IS loyalists.
 In response, Al-Shabaab's leadership attempted to suppress Makkawi's influence by pushing him toward committing a suicide attack, a common tactic used to neutralise dissent within the ranks.
 However, Makkawi refused to participate in such operations unless they were conducted under what he considered the "true banner of Islam".
 Makkawi and his followers attempted to travel to the Islamic State's stronghold in Libya.
 Unable to complete the journey due to Al-Shabaab's interference, Makkawi and his group instead recorded a video pledging allegiance to Baghdadi, which was later released by in November 2015.
 This public declaration of loyalty to IS intensified Al-Shabaab's efforts to eliminate him.

 Death

 On December 4, 2015, Al-Shabaab's internal security unit, known as the Amniyat, tracked down Makkawi and his followers to a small farm near the town of Jamame.
 A fierce clash ensued, during which Makkawi was killed.
 Most of his followers either died in the confrontation or were captured by Al-Shabaab.
 Makkawi's death went largely unnoticed in international media, receiving only brief coverage in local Sudanese outlets.
+IS confirmed Makkawi's death in May 2016.